Adding Website Images & Image SEO

 There are many to choose from with popular ones being Ewww, ShortPixel, Imagify or Smush.
 These plugins help minimise file sizes even further.
 I personally use Ewww Image Optimizer as I like their Easy IO CDN + it serves WebP images.

-Having a high-quality photo as small as possible size is exactly what you want.
+Having a high-quality photo that is as small as possible is precisely what you want.

 4. Add Alt Text

-Alternative text that shows in case the image can’t be shown to the user for many reasons, is also needed for accessibility for the visually impaired + for it helps google to understand what the photo is about.
+Alternative text that shows the image in case it can’t be shown to the user for many reasons is also needed for accessibility for the visually impaired and to help Google understand the photo.

-Basically, Google is blind & cannot see your image but Google reads content and code so can read ALT Text.
+Basically, Google is blind and cannot see your image, but it can read content and code and can read ALT Text.

 Alt text should always describe the contents of an image in as much detail as possible.

-The more specific you can be when describing an image, the better, as this will help it rank on Google Image Search and also help visually impaired people better understand the content on your page. - Be Relevant
+The more specific you can be when describing an image, the better, as this will help it rank on Google Image Search and help visually impaired people better understand the content on your page.

 Don’t use your page’s main target keyword as the alt tag for every Alt Text.
-If there are 5 photos use a different variation of the keyword such as LaraP Digital Home Page Hero, LaraP Digital Pink Website, LaraP Digital Solutions etc
+If there are 5 photos, use a different keyword variation such as LaraP Digital Home Page Hero, LaraP Digital Pink Website, LaraP Digital Solutions etc.

 5. Geotag your image

 This is probably the most underused image SEO tactic.
-You can literally connect your photos to locations by Geo-tagging them.
-This is amazing if you are doing local SEO as your blog posts will then rank locally.
+Geo-tagging allows you to connect your photos to locations.
+This is amazing if you do local SEO, as it can help you rank locally.

-Geo Imgr is a handy tool to do this
+Geo Imgr is a handy tool for doing this.

 6. Implement Lazy Loading on your website